bliu104/PokeGame/README.md

 API: https://pokeapi.co <br/>
 The API used is the PokeAPI, it was called individual for Pokemon and moveset<br/>
 The App is built with Javascript, CSS and HTML using axios to extract data from PokeAPI, for the Data organization, I used Grid.
 This app work with all mediaqueries, however, it is optimal with computers.
 This will be hosted on surge.

+FrameWork: FrameWork is in the FrameWork folder in the git.